Joseph Schumpeter: Early life and education

 Schumpeter was born in 1883 in Triesch, Habsburg Moravia (now Třešť in the Czech Republic, then part of Austria-Hungary), to German-speaking Catholic parents.
 Though both of his grandmothers were Czech, Schumpeter did not acknowledge his Czech ancestry.
 His father, who owned a factory, died when Joseph was only four years old.
 In 1893, Joseph and his mother moved to Vienna.
-Schumpeter was a loyal supporter of Franz Joseph I of Austria.
+Schumpeter was a loyal supporter of Emperor Franz Joseph I.

 Schumpeter was educated at the Theresianum and began his career studying law at the University of Vienna under Eugen von Böhm-Bawerk, an economic theorist of the Austrian School.
 In 1906, he received his doctoral degree from the University of Vienna's faculty of law, with a specialisation in economics.
 In 1909, after some study trips, he became a professor of economics and government at the University of Czernowitz in modern-day Ukraine.
 In 1911, he joined the University of Graz, where he remained until World War I.

 In 1913–1914, Schumpeter taught at Columbia University as an invited professor.
 This invitation marked, according to Wolfgang Stolper, the "high point of his worldly success".
 He taught economic theory and met Irving Fisher and Wesley Clair Mitchell.
 Columbia awarded him an honorary doctorate.

 In 1918, Schumpeter was a member of the Socialisation Commission established by the Council of the People's Deputies in Germany.
 In March 1919, he was invited to take office as Minister of Finance in the Republic of German-Austria.
 He proposed a capital levy as a way to tackle the war debt and opposed the socialization of the Alpine Mountain plant.
 In 1921, he became president of the private Biedermann Bank.
 He was also a board member at the Kaufmann Bank.
 Problems at those banks left Schumpeter in debt.
 His resignation was a condition of the takeover of the Biedermann Bank in September 1924.